About IA STUDIO

 This separation ensures clarity between measurement and inference as digital techniques continue to evolve within numismatic and heritage research.

-Originating from a 2025 laboratory-verified case study, the IA STUDIO Hybrid Reasoning Framework formalises a reproducible method that connects AI-assisted reasoning with independently validated scientific evidence in cultural-heritage research.
+Originating from a 2025 case study supported by independent laboratory analysis, the IA STUDIO Hybrid Reasoning Framework documents a reproducible method that connects AI-assisted reasoning with independently validated scientific evidence in cultural-heritage research.

 For a detailed outline of IA STUDIO’s analytical workflow, see: